phdonner/ExifGps/README.md

 Main -Path 'C:\path\to\your\file.jpg'
 ```

 You can alternatively just call Main and you will be prompted to provide a file path.
-The Verbose argument will provide some readible output about EXIF in the JPEG file.
+The -Verbose argument will provide some readible output about EXIF and its GPSInfo section in the JPEG file.